rweigel/stats/hw.md

 <sup>+</sup> You may explain this using one or more of words, tables, and a plots.

 Save your program as `HW1_1b.py`.
-Save your answers in a file named `HW1_1b.txt` or `HW1_1b.pdf`.
+Save your answers in a file named `HW1_1b.md` or `HW1_1b.pdf`.

 ## Prelude to Hypothesis Testing

 This problem is a prelude to the frequentist interpretation of probability and hypothesis testing.

 I select $n=100$ men at random from the U.S. population and compute the average of their heights.
-Using only the techniques used in the previous problem, make a statement about the liklihood that the actual U.S. population average is more than 1 inch larger or smaller than the mean of the $n$ heights.
+Using only the techniques used in the previous problem, make a statement about the likelihood that the actual U.S. population average is more than 1 inch larger or smaller than the average of the $n$ heights.

-Describe the program that you would write to determine the liklihood.
+Briefly describe a program that you would write to determine the liklihood.
 If you have done hypothesis testing before, don't use any of it's terminology or techniques.
+I am only interested in hearing ideas that you have about how the approach used in the previous problem could be used to give an answer.

-Save your answer in a file named `HW1_2.txt` or `HW1_2.pdf`.
+Save your answer in a file named `HW1_2.md` or `HW1_2.pdf`.

-## Histograms
+## Basic Concepts in Probability

-## Central Limit Theorem (590 only)
+Read Chapter 2.1-2.2 of Devore, 2012 ([PDF available on Piazza](https://piazza.com/gmu/spring2021/ce0c/resources)).

-According to the Central Limit Theorem, the histogram of $\overline{X}$ in Problem 1.1.1a will still be gaussian even if the values in the population are not gaussian distributed.
+1. An experiment involves tossing a coin 3x.
+What is the sample space of this experiment?

-1. Repeat 1.1.1a using a different distribution for the population.
+2. How many of the outcomes in the sample space had two heads?
-2. I have claimed that the histogram of the 10,000 $\overline{X}$ values should be gaussian.
-Research Q-Q plots and plot a line  on a Q-Q plot for the 10,000 $\overline{X}$ values and a line for a gaussian distribution.
+3. Define event $A$ to be that the experiment yields two heads.
+Define event $B$ to be that the experiment yields two tails.
+What is $A \cup B$ and $A \cap B$?

-Save your answer in a file named `HW1_4.txt` or `HW1_4.pdf`.
+Save your answers in a file named `HW1_3a.md` or `HW1_3a.pdf`.